Andrés Martínez Trueba: President of Uruguay

 He succeeded Luis Batlle as President of Uruguay from 1951 to 1952, as part of the Colorado Party.
 The Vice President of Uruguay during his period of office was Alfeo Brum, who had also served in that office under Luis Batlle Berres in his first term.
-In 1952 the new Constitution created the National Council of Government of Uruguay, and Martínez Trueba presided over it till 1955.
+In 1952 the new Constitution created the National Council of Government (Uruguay) (or colegiado), and Martínez Trueba presided over it till 1955.